Kindergarten/U6 – $110

-Fall and Spring program for the Kindergarten, 1st & 2nd graders on Saturday mornings at Diamond Field.
+Fall and Spring program for the Lexington kindergarten, 1st & 2nd graders on Saturday mornings at Diamond Field.
+Residents of Hanscom Air Force Base are also welcome to register.

 The main focus of our club is that the players have an enjoyable experience while learning the game of soccer.
-At U8 and below, the game of soccer you’ll observe each weekend won’t resemble the US National team or the Revolution, nor should it.
+At 2nd grade and below, the game of soccer you’ll observe each weekend won’t resemble the US National team or the Revolution, nor should it.

 First things first: Learning advanced soccer techniques and tactics is completely unimportant at this age level.
 However, this does not mean we won’t teach kids to play soccer.
 Kicking the ball in a given direction, running and moving the ball with your feet, stopping the ball without using your hands, shooting at the goal, and blocking shots: These are the basic elements of soccer that we aim to teach children by leading them in various exercises and by simply letting them play the game.
 Each Saturday parent volunteer coaches will follow a practice plan developed by the LUSC Director of Coaching in conjunction with US Youth Soccer.
 Professional staff coaches will run a coaching demonstration for all volunteer coaches prior to the daily program and remain available to assist throughout the session.
 The major focus of the activities will be for all players to develop a comfort level and coordination with the ball.